-FNU students may transfer up to 12 eligible credits into their program of study from a school that is accredited by an accrediting agency recognized by the U.S. Secretary of Education.
+FNU students may transfer up to 12 eligible credits into their program of study if the credits were earned at a regionally accredited institution of higher learning and nursing courses earned in an ACEN or CCNE accredited program that was accredited at the time the courses were completed.
 Challenge mechanisms are available for many academic courses.